-(1) In addition to regularly scheduled principal payments on the bonds, this includes amounts that would be due if the credit support facilities for the Series 2009 and Series 2010 pollution control bonds were drawn upon and became payable in accordance with their terms, such as would occur if the credit facility providing the support was not renewed or extended at its expiration date.
-These amounts equal \$37 million in each of the years 2016, 2017 and 2018 and \$134 million in 2020.
+(1) In addition to regularly scheduled principal payments on the bonds, this includes amounts that would be due if the standby letters of credit supporting the Series 2009 and Series 2010 bonds were drawn upon and became payable in accordance with their terms, such as would occur if the credit facility the letters of credit were issued under was not renewed or extended at its expiration date.
+These amounts equal \$56 million in 2018, \$37 million in 2019 and \$152 million in 2020.
 We anticipate extending these credit facilities before their expiration.
 The nominal maturities of the Series 2009 and Series 2010 pollution control bonds range from 2030 through 2038.

-The weighted average interest rate on our long-term debt at December 31, 2015 and 2014 was 4.45% and 4.55%, respectively.
+The weighted average interest rate on our long-term debt at December 31, 2016 and 2015 was 4.34% and 4.45%, respectively.

-Long-term debt principal and the associated unamortized debt issuance costs and debt discounts at December 31, 2015 and December 31, 2014 are as follows:
+Long-term debt outstanding and the associated unamortized debt issuance costs and debt discounts at December 31, 2016 and 2015 are as follows: